Classic Blackjack

 What is the house edge in classic blackjack?

-The house edge depends heavily on rules, number of decks, and player strategy:
+The house edge isn’t fixed—it depends on the rules, number of decks, and how well you play.

 How does classic blackjack differ from European Blackjack?